ysugimoto/lua-resty-grpc-gateway/README.md

 ## Usage for simple grpc-web gateway

-This is same as nginx's example. see [nginx documentration](https://www.nginx.com/blog/nginx-1-13-10-grpc/)
+This is same as nginx's example. see [nginx documentation](https://www.nginx.com/blog/nginx-1-13-10-grpc/)

 ## Usage for REST to gRPC

-In order to trasnform from REST to gRPC completely, need to use three hook points:
+In order to trasnform from REST to gRPC completely, you need to use three of hook points:

-- `access_by_lua_*` for transform REST to gRPC request format
+- `access_by_lua_*` to transform REST to gRPC request format
-- `body_filter_by_lua_* ` for transform from gRPC binary response to JSON format
+- `body_filter_by_lua_* ` to transform from gRPC binary response to JSON format
 - `header_filter_by_lua_*` add `Content-Type: application/json` response header

 Following code is full of examples: